Go where the locals go in Cuba. Hire a modern travel agent with ViaHero.

-No matter what you’ve heard about the recent changes to Cuba travel policy, you can still travel to Cuba without a tour.
+Thanks to recent changes to Cuba travel regulations, it's now much less complicated to travel to Cuba without a tour.
 It’s easy, enriching, and fun!
 When you travel to Cuba without a tour you’ll be able to dig into the best that Cuba has to offer, from a food scene that’s exploding with new private restaurants to bars where you can salsa dance the night away.
 Here are three ways to travel to Cuba without a tour, as well as the pros and cons of each.
 Once you give the article a read feel free to contact us directly with any questions you still have.

 If you love travel planning and you don’t want any help, then you can always plan a trip to Cuba all by yourself.
 There’s nothing stopping you from making your own way.

 Travel agents can plan your independent trip to Cuba from start to finish.
-All you have to do is pay them.
-They work well for the traveler who hates all aspects of travel planning and just wants to show up on day one of the trip with everything taken care of.
+They work well for the traveler who hates all aspects of travel planning and just wants to show up on day one the with everything taken care of for them.

 Travel Agent Pros